devacto/knapsack-java/README.md

 # knapsack

-Implementation of the knapsack problem
+Implementation of the knapsack problem in Java.